Who Wants to be a Washington Millionaire?

 I'm writing this on Corporate Tax filing day, so it’s a perfect time to celebrate taxing the rich!

-Okay, I'll admit: this column is not a celebration.
+Okay, I'll admit: this 2-part column is anything but a celebration.

-Rather, it's a post-mortem of tax policy & an ensuing prediction related to the State of Washington's recently approved income tax initiative that targets those who make over a million dollars in a year.
+Rather, it's a post-mortem of tax policies in the Pacific Northwest & an ensuing prediction related to the State of Washington's recently approved income tax initiative that targets those who make over a million dollars in a year.

-If you haven’t peeked over the fence at your neighbor, fellow Oregonian, you should because the State of Washington just dropped a whopper.
-And if you examine recent history & existing conditions, it may lead you to what might happen next.
+If you haven’t peeked over the fence at your neighbor, fellow Oregonian, you should because Washington just dropped a whopper.
+And if you examine recent history & existing conditions, it may lead you to what could happen next.

 Lawmakers debated for over 24 hours, and you can find video clips and photos of supporters of the tax hugging and celebrating when they finally got it passed.